candiceninan/CryptocurrencyMiner/README.md

 3. CPU usage during execution (use the `top` command to get a rough estimate of the average CPU usage)

 Original:
-1. 0.00s
+1. 0.24s
 2. 722.54 hashes/sec
 3. 10

 Modified:
-1. 0.24s
+1. 0.01s
 2. 290234.56 hashes/sec
 3. 7.5

 Which version performs better?
 Is this the result you expected?
 Why or why not?

 The modified version was better, this is not what I expected as the busy waiting is supposed to add to the time since you are waiting for the thread to be finished to continue on.

 ### Nonces Per Task

 Experiment with different values for `NONCES_PER_TASK`.
 What value yields the best performance in terms of hashes per second on your machine?

-25 NONCES PER TASK
+1000 NONCES PER TASK

 ### Performance I

 When evaluating parallel programs, we use speedup and efficiency.
 Why are these metrics not as useful when measuring the performance of our parallel crytocurrency miner?

-These metrics are not as useful because we are using threads to find our hashes.
+These metrics are not as useful because speedup and efficiency vary

 ### Performance II